bitfield/script/CONTRIBUTING.md

 # After submitting your PR

 Here's a nice tip for PR-driven development in general.
 After you've submitted the PR, do a 'pre-code-review'.
 Go through the diffs, line by line, and be your own code reviewer.
 Does something look weird?
 Is something not quite straightforward?
-It's quite likely that you'll spot errors at this stage which you missed before, simply because you're looking at the code with a reviewer's mindset.
+It's quite likely that you'll spot errors at this stage that you missed before, simply because you're looking at the code with a reviewer's mindset.

 If so, fix them!
 But if you can foresee a question from a code reviewer, comment on the code to answer it in advance.
 (Even better, improve the code so that the question doesn't arise.)

 # The code review process

 If you've completed all these steps, I _will_ invest significant time and energy in giving your PR a detailed code review.
-This is a powerful and beneficial process which can not only improve the code, but can also help you learn to be a better engineer and a better Go programmer—and the same goes for me!
+This is a powerful and beneficial process that can not only improve the code, but can also help you learn to be a better engineer and a better Go programmer—and the same goes for me!

 ## Expect to be taken seriously